efalk/trm/Forms.md

 In some cases, the value `None` may be used to have the Widget compute a height based on its contents.
 Not all widgets support this.

 **wid** is the width of the widget.
-The rules for non-negative and negative values are the same as for **hgt**.
+The rules for positive and negative values are the same as for **hgt**.

 **row** is the location of the top of the widget.
 Negative values are taken relative